Creating custom adapters

 }

-So to make a feature adapter, you implement the getRefNames function (optional), the getFeatures function (returns an rxjs observable stream of features, discussed below) and freeResources (optional).
+Implement getRefNames (optional), getFeatures (returns an rxjs observable stream of features), and freeResources (optional).

 Example feature adapter